nuxeo/nuxeo/ftests/nuxeo-platform-explorer-ftests/src/test/resources/data/core_readme.txt

           - Service
           - Extension Points
           - Contributions

-This API has 2 implementation :
+    - Operations

- - org.nuxeo.apidoc.introspection : Nuxeo Runtime in memory introspection
+This API has 2 implementations:
- - org.nuxeo.apidoc.adapters : DocumentModel adapters implementing the same API
+ - org.nuxeo.apidoc.introspection: Nuxeo Runtime in memory introspection

-In addition a DocumentationService is provided to be able to :
+ - org.nuxeo.apidoc.adapters: DocumentModel adapters implementing the same API

- - extract Documentation that is built-in Nuxeo Runtime descriptors
+The following documentation items are also extracted:

- - extract Documentation that may be embedded inside the jar
+ - documentation that is built-in Nuxeo Runtime descriptors
- - add some use documentation (How to, Code samples ...)
+ - readme files that may be embedded inside the jar